HM33-Alt/shape-cast/README.md

 ## Technical Implementation
 This project was developed using:
-- HTML5 Canvas for game rendering
+- HTML for game rendering
 - Vanilla JavaScript for game logic
 - CSS for styling and responsive design
 - Amazon Q Developer for game development